ykskb/phrag/README.md

 ![main](https://github.com/ykskb/phrag/actions/workflows/test.yml/badge.svg) [![Clojars Project](https://img.shields.io/clojars/v/com.github.ykskb/phrag.svg)](https://clojars.org/com.github.ykskb/phrag) [![cljdoc badge](https://cljdoc.org/badge/com.github.ykskb/phrag)](https://cljdoc.org/d/com.github.ykskb/phrag)

-### Overview
+## Overview

-- **Instantly Operational**: Phrag creates a GraphQL simply from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
-It can be run as a Clojure project or a [stand-alone version](#stand-alone-version).
+- **Instantly Operational:** Phrag creates a GraphQL simply from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
+It can be run as a Clojure project or a [stand-alone executable](#stand-alone-version).

-- **CRUD / SQL Features**: tables and/or views become queryable as root objects containing [relationships](docs/mechanism.md#relationships) as nested objects with [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) supported.
+- **Relationship / CRUD Features:** tables and/or views become queryable as root objects containing [relationships](docs/mechanism.md#relationships) as nested objects with [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) supported.
 [Mutations](docs/mechanism.md#mutations) (`create`, `update` and `delete`) are also created per table.

-- **Customization**: Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
+- **Customization:** Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
 Custom functions can be configured in Clojure before & after database accesses per table and operation type, which can make GraphQL more practical with access controls, event firing and more.

-- **Performance in Mind**: Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
+- **Performance in Mind:** Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
 [Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

-### Requirements
+## Requirements

 All needed is an RDBMS.
 Here's a quick view of database constructs which are important for Phrag.
 Detailed mechanism is explained [here](docs/mechanism.md).

-- **Primary keys**: Phrag uses primary keys as identifiers of GraphQL mutations.
+- **Primary keys:** Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.

-- **Foreign keys**: Phrag translates foreign keys to nested properties in GraphQL objects.
+- **Foreign keys:** Phrag translates foreign keys to nested properties in GraphQL objects.

-- **Indices on foreign key columns**: Phrag queries a database by origin and destination columns of foreign keys for nested objects.
+- **Indices on foreign key columns:** Phrag queries a database by origin and destination columns of foreign keys for nested objects.
 It should be noted that creating a foreign key does not index those columns.

-> **Notes**
+> **Notes:**
 >
 > - Supported databases are SQLite and PostgreSQL.
 >